jewettaij/visfd/doc/doc_filter_mrc.md

 indicating the location, size, and brightness of a series of points in space.
-After reading that file, a new image will be created (the same size as the input image) with each blob represented (by default) by a hollow spherical shell that surrounds the point of interest.
+After reading that file, a new image will be created (the same size as the input image) with each blob represented (by default) by a solid sphere centered at the points of interest.
+(The "**-draw-hollow-spheres**" argument behaves similarly, however it draws hollow spherical shells instead of solid spheres, and it superimposes them upon the original image.)

 Each line in the file corresponds to a different sphere.
 The first three numbers on each line are assumed to store the x,y, and z